 1600: Close of conference

-You must be a CPC member to apply for a course.
+You must be a CPC member to purchase this video.
 If unsure you can do a quick search to check if your institution is already a registered member or apply to join CPC today by visiting the CPC website

-The up front cost of course is £77 (security deposit).
+The up front cost of the video is £44.50 (security deposit).

-This is fully refundable on successful completion of the course.
-You can find out more about course funding here
+This is fully refundable 4 weeks after the purchase of the video.
+You can find out more about here